pydantic/pydantic/docs/concepts/types.md

 ```

 1. The `frozen=True` specification makes `MyAfterValidator` hashable.
 Without this, a union such as `Username | None` will raise an error.
-method to the `dataclass`, which is sometimes used during serialization.
 2. Notice that type checkers will not complain about assigning `'ABC'` to `Username` like they did in the previous example because they do not consider `Username` to be a distinct type from `str`.

 #### Handling third-party types